halilozercan/halilozercan.github.io/_posts/2024-03-30-why-text-gets-jittery-when-scaled-on-android.markdown

     }
 ```

 An offscreen compositing layer has been used to apply alpha to Views/RenderNodes since Marshmallow(API 23).
 Compose also adopts this technique of applying alpha at GraphicsLayerScope.
-Using a compositing layer is carrying all the information from screen onto an offscreen layer to do any operation like blend and then carrying the result back to the screen as explained [here](https://developer.android.com/reference/android/view/View#hasOverlappingRendering()).
+Using a compositing layer involves carrying all the information from the screen onto an offscreen layer, doing any operation like blending, and then carrying the result back to the screen as explained [here](https://developer.android.com/reference/android/view/View#hasOverlappingRendering()).

 How does this affect text rendering?
 If text is rendered on screen, then carried to a compositing layer to do scaling, text will be scaled just like an image.